lordgoth/cypress-tests/README.md

 - Allure - Used to generate tests report

 ### Versioning
-The maser branch contains the latest version of this project
+The master branch contains the latest version of this project

 ### Authors
 - Hoang Tao - Initial work - Evizi
-- See also the list of contributors who participated in this project.